-Every online course has a link for an end-of-semester course evaluation.
-Course evaluations are anonymous and shared with faculty without identifying information.
+Every online course has a link to a confidential, end-of-semester course evaluation.
+Course evaluations are shared with faculty without identifying information.
 Faculty use feedback from students to shape the course for future students and improve the overall curriculum.